Risk Information

 This law was enacted in light of the widespread availability of harmful content on the Internet.
 It aims to enable youth to use the Internet in a safer and more secure manner, thereby protecting their rights.

-Under this law, our services that involve server management—such as Internet connectivity, hosting, and bulletin board services—are subject to obligations such as providing filtering services and restricting access to harmful content for youth.
+Under this law, the Group's services that involve server management—such as Internet connection, hosting, and bulletin board services—are subject to obligations such as providing filtering services and restricting access to harmful content for youth.
 Additionally, any deletion or restriction of information under this law may affect freedom of expression.
-Therefore, when identifying and restricting harmful content, our corporate group is required to make careful and appropriate decisions.
+Therefore, when identifying and restricting harmful content, the Group is required to make careful and appropriate decisions.

-We strive for prudent operation to ensure such decisions are appropriate.
-However, if a court or administrative body later deems our decision inappropriate, we may be subject to complaints, damage claims, administrative guidance, or recommendations from content creators or other related parties.
+The Group strives for prudent operation to ensure such decisions are appropriate.
+However, if a court or administrative body later deems its decision inappropriate, the Group may be subject to complaints, damage claims, administrative guidance, or recommendations from content creators or other related parties.

 Act against Unjustifiable Premiums and Misleading Representations